 With the exception of the blue shell of course.
 But here that has its own unique strategies.
 If you are about to be hit by the dreaded can’t-miss projectile, you can throw yourself towards the centre and have a good chance of taking out those further back at the same time.

-Among all this chaos, you have the simple goal of pulling off 14 perfect powerslides.
-But add in new mechanics where you can slide into other players and steal their items, and blind corners where even the lowly single banana skin can play a part and even that becomes a whole new experience.
+Among all this chaos, you have the simple goal of pulling off fourteen perfect power slides.
+But add in new mechanics where you can slide into other players and steal their items and blind corners where even the lowly single banana skin can play a part and even that becomes a whole new experience.

 The tightness of the Baby Park experience removes this to some degree; you’re never going to be in the lead for 3 minutes of the race, not seeing another player, then get nuked by a Blue Shell 50ft from the end and come third.
 But also, the sheer frenzy and unpredictability make those flaws more forgivable.